Improper pruning can damage trees and shrubs on your Portland or SW Washington property

 To keep the trees and shrubs in your landscaping looking their best while maintaining their health, contact us to schedule a free estimate for pruning.
 We also have landscape and lawn maintenance packages as well as plant health care programs to keep everything looking wonderful all year round.

-This is recommended for high value trees that are the focus of your landscaping.
-Detail pruning is our highest quality pruning that brings out the unique aesthetic characteristics of a tree or shrub while maintaining its structural integrity to nurture its overall health.
+This is our highest quality pruning that brings out the unique aesthetic characteristics of a tree or shrub while maintaining its structural integrity to nurture its overall health.
 This may consist of crown cleaning and crown thinning to help reduce insect and disease infestation while also improving its appearance.

 Similar to what it sounds, this involves removing branches that are obstructing sidewalks or encroachments on roads, buildings or other plants.